Ari Herstand: Author

 Herstand is the author of How To Make It in the New Music Business: Practical Tips on Building a Loyal Following and Making a Living as a Musician.
-The foreword was written by Derek Sivers.
-The book was released on December 20, 2016 and the second edition on November 5, 2019 with Liveright Publishing.
+The foreword to the first and second editions was written by Derek Sivers.
+The book was initially released on December 20, 2016, and is now in its third edition with Liveright Publishing.
 Music Connection Magazine reviewed the book and wrote "How to Make It in the New Music Business might well be the best “how to" book of its kind."
 Rolling Stone wrote about the book: "It's a fun and informative read for every artist out there looking to live off their creative craft.
 The book does a great job of explaining the process of generating royalties and crowdfunding goals, all while delivering important info in a witty and wise tone that’s comprehensive but never condescending."
 Andy Grammer said "There is a great divide between what the young musician thinks being a rock star is and what actually working as a musician entails.
 Ari fills in the blanks with his light hearted yet blunt demeanor.
 He's the informed older brother most of us never got in this crazy, confusing industry."
 Derek Sivers said "This is the single best book on the current music business.
 An absolute must read for every musician."
 Jack Conte said "Ari is at the front of the front.
 He gets it.
 I've read a hundred how-to-make-it-in-the-music-biz books, and this one is today's definitive, comprehensive manual."
 Peter Hollens said "Ari understands this space.
 He gives a tremendous amount of information.
 Anyone wanting to make music for a living should read this, period."

 Brassroots District

 In 2018, Herstand launched the funk/soul band, Brassroots District.
 Their first show was at the Teragram Ballroom supporting Lawrence in Los Angeles.
 Herstand currently fronts the band (under the alias "Copper Jones").
-In the Summer of 2021, Brassroots District put on a fully immersive funk/soul theatrical concert experience in a parking lot in Downtown Los Angeles with 16 shows spanning 4 weekends.
+In the summer of 2021, Brassroots District put on a fully immersive funk/soul theatrical concert experience in a parking lot in Downtown Los Angeles with 16 shows spanning 4 weekends.
 The story chronicled the band's fictitious opening slot for Sly and the Family Stone in the year 1973.
 Directed by Monica Miklas, script by Daysha Veronica, co-created with Andrew Leib, performing all original songs written by Herstand and Brett Nolan.